How to Track Calls When Using a Vanity Phone Number

 Mobile Voice Search

-But the problem gets worse on mobile with Google voice search, where Avvo, Findlaw, Justia, and LegalMatch can’t be found.
+But the problem gets worse on mobile with voice search, where Avvo, Findlaw, Justia, and LegalMatch can’t be found.

-The number of people using voice search to find local businesses is skyrocketing because it works really well, and it’s so easy.
+The number of people using voice search to find local businesses is skyrocketing because it works really well and it’s so easy.
 According to dialogtech.com, “65% of 25-49 year-olds speak to their voice-enabled devices at least once per day.”

-Below is a screenshot of what Google shows when I asked Google to “find a personal injury lawyer near me.”
+Below is a screenshot of what Google showed when I asked Google to “find a personal injury lawyer near me.”
 Google showed its local business listings, and it’s not even possible to scroll down the screen to find natural search results.
 Google didn’t even show Google Ads, but they are now selling Google Ads in the local business listings.

 If you’re not in Google local business listings, you won’t be found when someone does a voice search for a personal injury lawyer.